 The Educator Effectiveness Funds aligns with this goal to fund and support professional learning for certificated teachers, administrators, paraprofessional educators, and certificated staff, meet students' academic, social, emotional, and mental health needs, so that learning communities for educators are able to engage in a meaningful classroom teaching experience.
-These professional learning opportunities planned for CCPA staff include: CA MTSS Pathway Certification for Schools course completion, CUE (Computer-Using Educators) Conference, the Juvenile Court, Community and Alternative School Administrators of California (JCCASAC) Conference, the Orange County Counselor Symposium and attendance at the National Alternative Education Association Annual Conference.
+These professional learning opportunities planned for CCPA staff include: the OCDE Project GLAD, CUE (Computer-Using Educators) Conference, the Juvenile Court, Community and Alternative School Administrators of California (JCCASAC) Conference, an Art4Healing workshop and training, the Orange County Counselor Symposium and attendance at the National Alternative Education Association Annual Conference.